MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/how-to-trim-existing-versions-from-sites-or-libraries.md

 ### Optimize the File Expiration Report

-- Using the `OptimizeScheduleFile.ps1` script to optimize the File Expiration Report in PowerShell.

-`. <Path to OptimizeScheduleFile.ps1>” -ImportPath “<Path to the schedule file>” -ExportPath “<Path to the optimized schedule file>`
+- Use the `OptimizeScheduleFile.ps1` script to optimize the File Expiration Report in PowerShell. <br>`. <Path to OptimizeScheduleFile.ps1>” -ImportPath “<Path to the schedule file>” -ExportPath “<Path to the optimized schedule file>`

-For instance, if your folder has the script and the schedule file, Schedule.csv, and you want to create an optimized schedule file named `Schedule_Optimized.csv` under the same folder, you can execute the command in PowerShell.
+- For instance, if your folder has the script and the schedule file, Schedule.csv, and you want to create an optimized schedule file named `Schedule_Optimized.csv` under the same folder, you can execute the command in PowerShell.
 You'll see a new file `Schedule_Optimized.csv` in folder.

 ### Queue Version Trimming Job